 Where a publication is available electronically (e.g., an e-book, e-book app, CD-ROM, or publication available on the Internet), it will qualify for an ISBN provided that it contains text and is made available to the public, and that there is no intention for the publication to be a continuing resource.
 Such publications may also include pictures and sounds.

-Photocopy of title page (final title of the publication)
+2. Photocopy of the Official title page (final title of the publication)

 5. Registration fee of P120.00/title